cloudpedagogy/ai-capability-framework-scenarios/education/blooms-ai-capability/templates/ai-aware-bloom-activity-cards.md

 # AI-Aware Bloom Activity Cards
+(QA-Aligned)

-Use these cards to redesign activities without losing pedagogic clarity.
+Use these cards to redesign learning activities while maintaining pedagogic clarity and assessment defensibility.

 ---